 Take Up Your Cross/ Choose Life

 A nun friend of mine, having put off the decision to make her final vows for as long as she could, made her choice based on this old thought/imaging exercise.
 You are on your death-bed.
 What do you regret?
 When put this way, her decision was obvious.
 She would regret not having chosen a vocation as a nun.
-She's still faithful nearly forty years later.
+She's approaching fifty years in vowed life.

 Take up your cross and choose life seem opposed to one another.
 But when are you most fully alive?
 Probably when you are taking up your cross, that is, putting your life toward something larger, more meaningful than your own comfort.